wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/implementation-recommendations/includes/6-directional-data.md

 ![Disable flow](../media/33-disable-flow.png)

 When we disable someone's flow, we want to send them an email so they are aware that their flow is no longer running.
-To get the flow owner's email address we will use the Office 365 Users connector and use the Get user profile (V2) action to return the owner's email address.
-To get their email address, we need to pass in the Creator object ID which can be retrieved from the List Flows as Admin action.
+To get the flow owner's email address, we will use the Office 365 Users connector and use the Get user profile (V2) action to return the owner's email address.
+To get their email address, we need to pass in the Creator object ID, which can be retrieved from the List Flows as Admin action.

 ![Get flow creator email](../media/35-get-flow-creator-email.png)